nestjs/docs.nestjs.com/content/websockets/adapter.md

 ### Adapters

-The WebSockets module is based on [socket.io](https://github.com/socketio/socket.io) package, but you can bring your own library (or even a native implementation), by making use of `WebSocketAdapter` interface.
+The WebSockets module is platform-agnostic, hence, you can bring your own library (or even a native implementation) by making use of `WebSocketAdapter` interface.
 This interface forces to implement few methods described in the following table:

 <table>
   <tr>